2020 Nova Scotia attacks: Allegations denied by RCMP

 In the weeks before the attacks, Wortman liquidated his bank accounts and withdrew a large sum of money in cash.
 News magazine Maclean's reported that a withdrawal from Brink's and other evidence pointed to Wortman having ties to organised crime and being a confidential informant for the RCMP.
 In response to the allegations, the RCMP denied having any prior association with Wortman, saying his recent behaviour and stockpiling activities were driven by paranoia about the COVID-19 pandemic possibly growing out of control and leading to a widespread institutional and infrastructural collapse.
-However the RCMP Operations Manual authorizes them to lie to the public and government outside of a court to protect the identity of confidential informants and sources.
 They also said they found a fireproof safe containing hundreds of thousands of dollars at his Portapique property.
 A total of was seized from the remains of Wortman's cottage after the attacks.
 A financial audit has been conducted as part of the investigation.

-On July 27, court documents were unsealed, detailing police interviews with witnesses who claimed Wortman was a drug smuggler who provided people in Portapique and nearby unincorporated community of Economy with drugs from Maine.
+On July 27, court documents were unsealed, detailing police interviews with witnesses who claimed Wortman was a drug smuggler who provided people in Portapique and the nearby unincorporated community of Economy with drugs from Maine.
 These witnesses alleged Wortman had stockpiles of guns and drugs, along with false walls and hidden compartments, in his properties.
 The RCMP confirmed three days later that Wortman had kept hidden compartments in buildings, but they were unable to corroborate the drug smuggling claims.
 Another witness claimed Wortman had two crates of grenades acquired in the U.S.; a lawyer representing the victims' families reported that one of his clients found, at a crime scene in Portapique, wooden ammunition cases that could have been used to store grenades.
 Additional witnesses told police that Wortman and an associate tended to travel to the U.S. and smuggle cigarettes, alcohol, and presumably other illegal items from there, using a sailboat the associate owned.

 In this context, the Nova Scotia Judge has ordered those certain amendments to the search warrant documents relating to the RCMP investigation into the events of April 18–19 remain unedited.
 The decision was made in response to an appeal to the court by the media coalition, which includes the Halifax Examiner.
 For its part, the RCMP issued a 1,600-word statement rebutting most of the details, saying that evidence was obtained from only one of the hundreds of people interviewed in the case.